Gauged Linear Sigma Model in Geometric Phases. I: Moduli Spaces of Stable -Spin Curves

-\begin{defn} Let $g, n\geq 0$ be integers with $2g + n \geq 3$ and $\lambda>0$ be a real numbers.
-A family of cylindrical metrics over $\ov{\mc M}_{g,n}$ is a collection of conformal Riemannian metrics on all $\Sigma^*$ where $\Sigma^*$ is the complement of special points of a stable $n$-marked genus $g$ Riemann surface.
-These metrics satisfy the following conditions.
+\begin{defn} A family of {\it cylindrical metrics} over $\ov{\mc M}_{g,n}$ with $2g + n \geq 3$ is a collection of conformal Riemannian metrics $h_\Sigma$ on all $\Sigma^*$ where $\Sigma^*$ is the complement of special points of a stable $n$-marked genus $g$ Riemann surface, all of which satisfy the following conditions.

 \begin{enumerate}